 Tailor Your Resume to the Prospective Client or Job

-Writing a freelance resume can be quite liberating because the focus is on what you've done and what you can do, not on where you went to school or whether your career has proceeded in an orderly fashion from point A to point B. Your clients or employers will be hiring you to make something happen; your goal is to show them that you can do that, preferably as quickly as possible.
+Writing a freelance resume can be liberating because the focus is on what you've done and what you can do, not on where you went to school or whether your career has proceeded in an orderly fashion.
+Your clients or employers will be hiring you to make something happen; your goal is to show them that you can do that, preferably as quickly as possible.

-Is it a pain to have to make multiple resumes for multiple jobs?
+Is it a pain to make multiple resumes for multiple jobs?
 Absolutely.
 But it's worth it.
-Making a targeted resume shows the hiring manager only what you want them to see.
+Producing a targeted resume shows the hiring manager only what you want them to see.
 You'll make a much better impression if you take the time to create a version that speaks to their needs.

 Include a Separate Section for Skills

 The main thing you're trying to express is what you can do for the client or employer.
 It makes sense to include a separate section for skills and certifications.
 If you know an in-demand software program or programming language, have a prized certification in the field, or years of experience doing something that takes time to learn how to do, this is the section in which to brag a little.

 The usual caveats apply: don't claim knowledge that just about everyone has, like internet literacy or Microsoft Office, and don't claim expert-level familiarity with something you don't know how to do.

 Return to elementary school and embrace those verbs.
 Action words, from absorb and arbitrate to utilize, yield, and won, show that you're a person who gets things done.
 Resume keywords are also important, especially if you're applying online.

 Many companies rely on an Applicant Tracking System to sort and screen resumes before they ever get to a human; using keywords will help you get past the robots and on to an actual person.
 Analyzing the job listing will help you figure out which keywords to target.